ruma/homeserver/README.md

 ## Status

-The goal of Ruma as a project is to provide a complete implementation of a Matrix homeserver, a Matrix client library, and possibly various application services according to the Matrix specifications.
+The goal of Ruma as a project is to provide a complete implementation of a Matrix homeserver, a Matrix identity server, a Matrix client library, and some Matrix application services.
 This repository in particular aims to implement the client-server portion of the Matrix homeserver.
 The homeserver federation API lives at [ruma/ruma-federation](https://github.com/ruma/ruma-federation), but will not be actively developed until the federation API specification has stabilized and the client-server API is in a practically useful state.
-Additional components can be found in the [Ruma organization on GitHub](https://github.com/ruma).
+Additional components shared by multiple applications can be found in the [Ruma organization on GitHub](https://github.com/ruma).

-This project is currently very new, experimental and is likely to change drastically.
-In addition to Ruma itself being new, Rust is a very young language, and its library ecosystem is very young as well.
-Currently, a large portion of development time for Ruma is spent contributing missing or incomplete functionality to other libraries in the Rust ecosystem that are needed by Ruma.

-Initial efforts on the Ruma codebase itself will be focused on the user registration and login system.
+Ruma is currently pre-alpha and cannot realistically be used from a standard Matrix client, but it's getting closer every week!

 ## Development

 Ruma currently requires the nightly version of Rust, primarily because it makes heavy use of the code generation features of [Diesel](https://github.com/sgrif/diesel) and [Serde](https://github.com/serde-rs/serde), which use compiler plugins, an unstable Rust feature.
-This particular use of compiler plugins is likely to be replaced by a new macro system currently being developed by Nick Cameron (see [libmacro](http://www.ncameron.org/blog/libmacro/)), but is probably a very long way off from making it to stable Rust.
+This particular use of compiler plugins is likely to be replaced by a new macro system currently being developed by Nick Cameron (see [libmacro](http://www.ncameron.org/blog/libmacro/) and the [procedural macros RC](https://github.com/rust-lang/rfcs/pull/1566)), but is probably a very long way off from making it to stable Rust.

-To install a nightly version of Rust, head over to the [Rust Downloads](https://www.rust-lang.org/downloads.html) page.
+To install a nightly version of Rust, use [rustup](https://www.rustup.rs/) or head over to the [Rust Downloads](https://www.rust-lang.org/downloads.html) page.

-Ruma also requires the C library [libsodium](https://github.com/jedisct1/libsodium) for some cryptographic operations.
-Install libsodium via your method of choice before building Ruma.
-Packages for libsodium are available through most system package managers.

 To build Ruma, run `cargo build`.
 The application will be written to `target/debug/ruma`.
 You can also build and run Ruma in one step with `cargo run`.
+(When run via Cargo, arguments to `ruma` itself must come after two dashes, e.g. `cargo run -- run`.)

 To generate API documentation, run `cargo doc`.
 Then open `target/doc/ruma/index.html` in your browser.
 Note that this documentation is for Ruma's internal Rust code, not the public-facing Matrix API.

 ## Testing